 The Cornea: Imagine this to be like a window to a human eye.
-The cornea contributes to major refraction of light (bending of light rays) entering our eyes.
+The cornea contributes to the major refraction of light (bending of light rays) entering our eyes.
 It forms the clear front surface of a human eye.
 It also makes sure that foreign substances do not enter the eye.

 The Crystalline Lens: The lens further focuses the light rays entering our eyes.
 Again, we can compare this to how an autofocus lens functions in a camera.
 This is called the accommodating power of the eye.
-Depending on where the object lies, the lens tries to focus that object.
+Depending on where the object lies, the lens tries to focus on that object.

 The Vitreous Humor: This is a jelly-like substance that fills most of the inner chamber of the eye.
 It helps the eye maintain its spherical nature.
 The light rays after passing through the opening, travel through the vitreous humour before striking the retina.

 The Retina: It is a light-sensitive inner lining of the human eye.
 Ideally, light rays should focus on the retina, forming an image.
 It is the innermost lining of the inner tissue, which consists of the sclera and the choroid as well.
 When the light finally strikes the retina, an electric signal is sent to the brain (the visual cortex) via the optic nerve.
 The brain then processes the image and finally, we see what we see.

 Obviously, there are other parts of the human eye with supporting functions like lubrication of the eye (tear formation) and muscles that allow eye movement.
 The eyelids play a very important role in protecting the eye from external damage.
 Apart from the optic nerves, there are other sensory nerves that relay information to the brain regarding pain and other abnormalities.

 You now have a brief overview of how the human eye works.

 Watch the video and learn more about rainbow

 Frequently Asked Questions – FAQs

 It is the junction of the optic nerve and retina where no sensory nerve cells are present.
 Hence vision is not possible in the blind spot.